KongHag/emotion_project/README.md

 optional arguments:
-  -h, --help            show this help message and exit --seq-len SEQ_LEN     Length of a sequence --num-hidden NUM_HIDDEN
+  -h, --help            show this help message and exit --add-CNN             Use the model with a first layer of CNNs --seq-len SEQ_LEN     Length of a sequence --num-hidden NUM_HIDDEN
                         Number of hidden layers in NN